-- Generally, payments to a corporation.
-But see Reportable payments to corporations, later. - Payments for merchandise, telegrams, telephone, freight, storage, and similar items. - Payments of rent to real estate agents.
+Generally, payments to a corporation.
+But see Reportable payments to corporations, later.

+• Payments for merchandise, telegrams, telephone, freight, storage, and similar items.

+Payments of rent to real estate agents.
 But the real estate agent must use Form 1099-MISC to report the rent paid over to the property owner.
-See Regulations section 1.6041-1(e)(5), Example 5, and the instructions for box 1. - Wages paid to employees (report on Form W-2, Wage and Tax Statement). - Military differential wage payments made to employees while they are on active duty in the Armed Forces or other uniformed services (report on Form W-2). - Business travel allowances paid to employees (may be reportable on Form W-2). - Cost of current life insurance protection (report on Form W-2 or Form 1099-R, Distributions From Pensions, Annuities, Retirement or Profit-Sharing Plans, IRAs, Insurance Contracts, - Payments to a tax-exempt organization including tax-exempt trusts (IRAs, HSAs, Archer MSAs, and Coverdell ESAs), the United States, a state, the District of Columbia, a U.S. possession, or a foreign government. - Payments made to or for homeowners from the HFA Hardest Hit Fund or the Emergency Homeowners' Loan Program or similar state program (report on Form 1098-MA). - Certain payment card transactions if a payment card organization has assigned a merchant/payee a Merchant Category Code (MCC) indicating that reporting is not required.
-A cardholder/payor may rely on the MCC assigned to a merchant/payee to determine if a payment card transaction with that merchant/payee is subject to reporting under section 6041 or section 6041A.
-For more information and a list of merchant types with corresponding MCCs, see Revenue Procedure 2004-43 available at www.irs.gov/irb/2004-31_IRB/ar17.html.
+See Regulations section

+1.6041-1(e)(5), Example 5, and the instructions for box 1. • Wages paid to employees (report on Form W-2, Wage and Tax Statement).

+Military differential wage payments made to employees while they are on active duty in the Armed Forces or other uniformed services (report on Form W-2).

+Business travel allowances paid to employees (may be reportable on Form W-2).

+Cost of current life insurance protection (report on Form) W-2 or Form 1099-R, Distributions From Pensions,

+Annuities, Retirement or Profit-Sharing Plans, IRAs, Insurance Contracts, etc.).

+Payments to a tax-exempt organization including tax-exempt trusts (IRAs, HSAs, Archer MSAs, and Coverdell ESAs), the United States, a state, the District of Columbia, a U.S. possession, or a foreign government.
+Payments made to or for homeowners from the HFA Hardest Hit Fund or the Emergency Homeowners' Loan Program or similar state program (report on Form 1098-MA).

-Form 1099-K. Payment settlement entities may have to report merchant card payments and third party network payments on Form 1099-K instead of Form 1099-MISC.
+Form 1099-K. Payments made with a credit card or payment card and certain other types of payments, including third party network transactions, must be reported on Form 1099-K by the payment settlement entity under section 6050W and are not subject to reporting on Form 1099-MISC.
 See the separate Instructions for Form 1099-K.

-Jan 13, 2012 Cat.
-No. 27982J Fees paid to informers.
+Fees paid to informers.
 A payment to an informer as an award, fee, or reward for information about criminal activity does not have to be reported if the payment is made by a federal, state, or local government agency, or by a nonprofit organization exempt from tax under section 501(c)(3) that makes the payment to further the charitable purpose of lessening the burdens of government.
-For more information, see Regulations section 1.6041-3(I).
+For more information, see Regulations section 1.6041-3(l).

 Scholarships.
 Do not use Form 1099-MISC to report scholarship or fellowship grants.
 Scholarship or fellowship grants that are taxable to the recipient because they are paid for teaching, research, or other services as a condition for receiving the grant are considered wages and must be reported on Form W-2.
 Other taxable scholarship or fellowship payments (to a degree or nondegree candidate) do not have to be reported by you to the IRS on any form.
-See Notice 87-31, 1987-1 C.B.
-475, and Regulations section 1.6041-3(n) for more information.
+See section 117(b)-(d) and Regulations section 1.6041-3(n) for more information.